0xb4lamx/nestjs-boilerplate-microservice/README.md

 * Configure and deploy nestjs-boilerplate container.
 * Connect containers to private network.
 * Enables hot-reloading by mounting working directories inside nestjs-boilerplate container.
+* Create and mount data directory to mysql container for persistence under $HOME/mysql-data-dir.
+* Create and mount data directory to EventStore container for persistence under $HOME/eventstore-data-dir.

 ### Usage
 - To access the App home page navigate to http://localhost:3000  [DEFAULT PORT].